We are a local pickup only nursery. Please select location at checkout.

 Couldn't load pickup availability

 Basics: zones 3-8, 24" x 18", dappled shade to full shade, white, feathery blooms in mid spring followed by bright red berries as the season cools.
-Prefers a deep, nutritious woodland soil.
+Prefers a deep, nutritious woodland soil, but has a bit of drought tolerance.

 Synonyms: Smilacina racemosa